rik-degraaff/Subluminal/README.md

 ## 5. Modding
-There is support for mods.
+There is basic support for mods.
 Read the docs for more info ... [./docs/modding.md](./docs/modding.md).
+Additionally you can start the server in debug mode with the ``--debug`` flag.
+This will export the internal constants to a property file called ``settings.properties``.
+Now you can change and tweak the game settings to your liking.
+On the next launch of the server, the properties file is read back into the server.
+See [assets/settings/settings.properties](assets/settings/settings.properties) for example.

 ## 6. License